romanyuen1001/book-management-system/README.md

 #### Visit this [published documentation in Postman](https://documenter.getpostman.com/view/5603649/2sA3e4A9V9) to see the examples of the above APIs.

+## Unit tests
+A few cases are defined in BookServiceTest for testing validate and book service.

 ## Possible improvements / out of scope
 It is coming, stay tuned.